likalium/dots/README.md

 > Note: Using them means you know how to manage them.
 So you can open issues but please, read documentation before complaining.
 > Also, dont forget to read the manpages.
 [Arch manpages](https://man.archlinux.org)

+> IMPORTANT: Use Nvim, not Emacs, because Nvim is way better.
+In short, be smart, use nvim.

 ## :computer: Eww \[WIP\]

 <details>